 ETS services from the north to Johor depart from popular destinations such as: Padang Besar (Thailand border station), Arau / Alor Setar (ferry connections from Langkawi), Butterworth (Penang Island ferry connections), Ipoh, Kuala Lumpur (KL Sentral), Bandar Tasik Selatan (for TBS Bus Terminal) and Seremban (plus many other smaller stations along the route)

-To see the latest Shuttle train timetable from Tampin and Gemas in to Johor (terminating at JB Sentral), see the following link:
+To see the latest Shuttle train timetable from Gemas to Johor (terminating at JB Sentral), see the following link:

 These Shuttle trains stop at the following railway stations (from north to south):